Partial Least Squares Regression

 • Can use M.predict(X) to get new predictions

-• PLSRegression(n_components=3) to set number of components on setup
+• PLSRegression(n_components=3) to set the number of components at initialization

 PLSR